 Spending time in a rural setting is a required aspect of the curricula at most medical schools across Canada.
-While some medical schools offer this as an optional experience, most mandate one to two months of rural rotations, with the exception of NOSM, which has a more extensive rural curriculum (see Appendix B, Table 2 for summary of mandated rural rotations and travel distances).
+While some medical schools offer this as an optional experience, most mandate some rural rotations, with NOSM having a more extensive rural curriculum (see Appendix B, Table 2 for summary of mandated rural rotations and travel distances).

 Despite the oftentimes large distances travelled by students to reach these destinations, the University of Saskatchewan's workload policy is the only one that formally acknowledges the fact that students require more time off prior to a rural rotation than they would prior to beginning any other clinical rotation.
 They allow their students a 36-hour period to pack, travel, and sleep [14].
 Without a formal policy in place, students can try to request time off through an informal and individualized process, but no protective measures are in place to ensure that they will receive this time.
-We therefore recommend that every school across Canada mandate a 24h 'travel day' for students either on the last Sunday of their previous rotation or on the first Monday of their rural rotation.
-We recommend that students are granted this same travel day at the end of their rural experience to allow them sufficient time to return home prior to their next local rotation.
+We therefore recommend that every school across Canada mandate a 24h 'travel day' for students either on the last Sunday of their previous rotation or on the first Monday of any rural rotation.
+We recommend that students are granted this same travel day at the end of any rural experience to allow them sufficient time to return home prior to their next local rotation.
 Although this may already be done informally at some institutions, it should be formalized in order to best protect students.